Missing width warning when part of a bus is compared

 An example in the verilator test_regress style is attached.

-#2 Updated by Chandan Egbert 11 months ago
+#2 Updated by Chandan Egbert over 1 year ago

 If a = 16'hffff, a[5:0] would be 6'h3f.
 Inverting this should give 0. comparing this with 0 should give TRUE.
 However I get FALSE.
 Looking at the generated C code, I see that the verilog expression